zunstraal/J-Co-Project/languageSpecification/saveAs.md

         SAVE AS WeatherSensors;

- 2. Save in a repository previously declared by means of the USE DB Command:
+ 2. Save in a repository previously declared by means of the Use DB instruction:

         SAVE AS WeatherSensorMeasures@DATA_2021;